Car Rental in Barcelona: When You Need One (and When You Really Don't)

 Montserrat (60 km, 1h via A-2)

-The mountain monastery is doable by rack railway from Monistrol de Montserrat, but a car lets you combine Montserrat with the wine towns of the Penedès (Sant Sadurní d’Anoia, Vilafranca del Penedès) in one day.
-Free motorway route via A-2.
+The mountain monastery is doable by rack railway from Monistrol de Montserrat, but a car lets you pair it with the Penedès wine towns (Sant Sadurní d’Anoia, Vilafranca del Penedès) in a single day.
+Route is free via the A-2.

 Costa Brava (100 km to Begur, 1h30 via AP-7 or C-60)

-Calella de Palafrugell, Tamariu, Begur — the best coves on the Costa Brava are not served by useful public transport.
-A car is the only practical option.
-AP-7 toll or free via C-60/C-35 (slower).
+Calella de Palafrugell, Tamariu, Begur — the best coves aren’t reachable by any useful public transport, so a car is genuinely the only practical option here.
+Take the AP-7 (toll) or the free C-60/C-35 if you’re not in a hurry.

 Sitges (40 km, 40 min via C-32)

-Charming beach town south of Barcelona.
-Doable by train from Passeig de Gràcia (40 min, no car needed), but a car lets you continue to Vilanova i la Geltrú or the Garraf coast.
+A charming beach town that’s an easy 40-minute train ride from Passeig de Gràcia with no car needed — but having one lets you continue along to Vilanova i la Geltrú or the Garraf coast afterwards.
 C-32 toll: around €2.50.

 Tarragona (100 km, 1h via AP-7)

-Roman amphitheatre, aqueduct, medieval cathedral.
-Good half-day or full day.
-AP-7 toll from Barcelona: around €6.
+Roman amphitheatre, aqueduct, medieval old town — a solid half-day or full-day trip.
+AP-7 toll from Barcelona runs around €6.

 Practical tips

 Insurance.
-Spain has ZBE and DGT radar cameras but no particular insurance quirks.
-Standard CDW with excess (€800–1,500) is the norm.
-Reflective vest required in the car (usually supplied by the rental company).
+No unusual quirks beyond the ZBE and standard radar cameras.
+Standard CDW with an excess (€800–1,500) is the norm; a reflective vest is legally required in the car and is usually supplied by the rental company.

 Fuel.
-Fill up outside the city — petrol stations in the centre are scarce and slower.
-Service areas on the AP-7 and A-2 are standard.
+Fill up outside the city centre — petrol stations there are scarce and slower to reach.
+Service areas on the AP-7 and A-2 are standard and reliable.

 Rent for the day trips, not the city.
 Barcelona’s metro is better than any car park.